The Gwenfrewi Project Wedding Photographer

 The Gwenfrewi Project Wedding Photography

 It was such a beautiful and emotional ceremony!
 There might even have been a tear (or two) from the groom who looked totally blown away by his stunning bride.
-To be fair, Becci looked incredible in her bespoke top and skirt!!
+To be fair, Becci looked incredible in her bespoke top and skirt.

 After a couple of quick shots outside the church dodging the rain underneath the gorgeous floral arch, we headed back inside for their champagne & cake reception.
 Absolutely loved watching everyone mingle in the afternoon.
 Nice to meet Nick the super talented magician, too!

-A coach then took family & friends back to their home for the weekend, the Old Rectory Country House in Glan Conwy with breathtaking views across the Conwy Estuary!
+A coach then took family & friends back to their home for the weekend, the Old Rectory Country House in Glan Conwy with breathtaking views across the Conwy Estuary.

-Currently looking for a wedding photographer but not sure how much you need to spend?
+Are you looking for a wedding photographer but not sure how much you need to spend?
 How much should a wedding photographer cost?

 Plus the best wedding venues North Wales has on offer all in one place: my favourite wedding venues in North Wales.